jmettraux/aac_magic/src/_descriptions_in.md

 As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again ((1d6 + _élan_) × CP) HPs (min 1).

+## Copper Crown

+Caster yoke.

+A crown of copper threads is woven and slowly (0.5ft/rnd) descends towards the ground.
+It weighs 10kg by foot of diameter and may immobilize and/or crush its target.

+The referee may grant _Mental_ or _Physical_ save (minus the _élan_) to the target.

 ## Copper Disk

 Copper platform.